COASTAL ENCROACHMENT PERMITS

 *For non-exclusive encroachments exceeding 1,000 square feet, no survey is required.

-For encroachments involving a County-maintained road, include existing encroachment permit from County Department of Public Works, if applicable.
+For encroachments involving a County-maintained road, include any existing or prior encroachment permit from County Department of Public Works, if applicable.

 An inspection may be required for each Annual Coastal Encroachment Permit as determined by County staff.
 To arrange for an inspection, please email email@example.com or call 454-7939.